Video-Guided Foley Sound Generation with Multimodal Controls: Experiments

 \paragraph{Evaluation metrics} Following prior work~\cite{mei2023foleygen,wang2024frieren,viertola2024temporally}, we evaluated model performance in terms of audio quality and cross-modal alignment.
-We evaluated audio quality using Fréchet Audio Distance (FAD)~\cite{kilgour2018fr} with VGGish~\cite{hershey2017cnn}, which measures the distribution distance between generated and reference audio.
-For reference sets, we used the VGGSound test set and Adobe SFX Audition\footnote{\url{https://www.adobe.com/products/audition/offers/adobeauditiondlcsfx.html}}, denoting these metrics as FAD@VGG and FAD@AUD, respectively.
+We evaluated audio quality using Fréchet Audio Distance (FAD)~\cite{kilgour2018fr} with VGGish~\cite{hershey2017cnn} on 16kHz audio, which measures the distribution distance between generated and reference audio.
+For reference sets, we used the VGGSound test set as regular references and Adobe SFX Audition\footnote{\url{https://www.adobe.com/products/audition/offers/adobeauditiondlcsfx.html}} (a professional audio library that differs from VGGSound) as high-quality references, denoting these metrics as FAD@VGG and FAD@AUD, respectively.
 We also use Kullback–Leibler Divergence (KLD)~\cite{kullback1951information} to measure the probability distributions of class predictions by the PaSST~\cite{koutini2021efficient} model between the ground-truth and generated samples.
 To assess cross-modal alignment, we use ImageBind~\cite{girdhar2023imagebind} to measure the semantic correspondence between the generated audio and the input video.
 We also compute the CLAP score~\cite{wu2023large} to evaluate the similarity between category labels and generated audio.
 To measure the cross-modal (temporal) alignment between generated audio and input videos, we apply Synchformer~\cite{iashin2024synchformer} to estimate the weighted temporal offset in seconds, following \cite{viertola2024temporally}.
 The model classifies the offset from -2.0s and 2.0s (with a 0.2s resolution).
 The final \textit{AV-Sync} metric is the average of the absolute offsets across all examples.